iAli61/investment_agent/doc/UI-Design.md

 - **Chat Sidebar**: Shows a welcome message from the AI Assistant (e.g., "Welcome!
 How can I help you analyze a property today?
 You can start by telling me an address or click 'Start New Analysis'.").
 Includes the chat input field.

 - **Main Content Area**: Displays a welcoming graphic or introductory text.
 Includes prominent buttons/links like "Start New Analysis" and potentially "View My Scenarios".

+- **Responsive Behavior**: On smaller screens, the chat sidebar should collapse to a button that can expand when needed.
+The main content area should adjust proportionally to fill available space with no gaps between components.
+Content should be center-aligned with appropriate padding to prevent edge-touching on large screens.

 - **Purpose**: Onboard the user and provide clear starting points.